particle-iot/core/README.md

 - Replace memory module with a smaller footprint one
 - Turn the LEDs around so HIGH = on and LOW = off
 - Remove the resistors on WIFI_EN and WIFI_CS
+- Connect the power regulator directly to C2, not to the power plane
+- See if we can add more decoupling capacitors for the CC3000